tylercamp/palcalc/PalCalc.Solver/README.md

 When Pal Calc finds a set of parents to breed, it will produce children which inherit all desired passives from the parents.
 Each child will have an effort estimation, which is the amount of time needed to produce that child which inherits those specific passives.

 The effort estimate is largely possible thanks to [this reverse engineering of the Palworld inheritance calculation by /u/mgxts](https://www.reddit.com/r/Palworld/comments/1af9in7/comment/kppjq4n/).
 It provides the complete process as well as probabilities of inheriting different numbers of passives from parents.
+(See [the other README in this folder](./README-BREED-ESTIMATE.md) for details on the exact calculation.)

 These probabilities are used when estimating breeding effort.
 If the child has, e.g., an 8% chance of inheriting all the desired passives from its parents, that's roughly a 1 in 13 chance of success, i.e. on average 13 attempts would be needed to produce that child.
 At 5 minutes per breeding attempt, that comes to ~65 minutes.
 (Though Pal Calc will internally double the Breeding Time setting - 10 minutes instead of 5 - to account for lost productivity at night.)